reg2018/vcsitetest/source/_posts/How-To-Recognize-An-Excellent-Drone-Pilot.md

 That finally signifies that if a wind gust hits the drone, it'll drift with the wind - or in the event that you forget about your remote controller's stay, the drone won't immediately come to rest, but fly on for many meters.

-Don’t worry, using the ATTI mode is pretty easy - here you find a whole guide and also a video guide of mine.
+Don't worry, using the ATTI mode is pretty easy - here you find a whole guide and also a video guide of mine.

 Manual PoIs
 Pilots who can circle objects manually even while always keeping them in the center of the frame, tend to be more experienced.